-Full orphan's pension: Each receives 20% of the deceased's pension.
+Full orphan's pension: Each eligible orphan receives 20% of the deceased's pension.

-The total full orphan's pension must not exceed 100% of the deceased's pension; otherwise, the pensions are reduced proportionately.
+All full orphans' benefits combined must not exceed 100% of the deceased's pension; otherwise, the pensions are reduced proportionately.
+Full orphans are eligible for the pension entitlements of both parents.